KraftyKraken/NA_WvW_Reset-timer/README.md

 -Windows think it's evil because of a lack of cert.
 It's not, you can look here and see the evilest thing are those global variables.\
 -Can't find icon.
 Not really a bug.
 But please place it back with it's "icon.ico" friend.\
 -Slow visual updates.
 This isn't something I'm in control of; that's tkinter.\
 -Timing is not 100% exact.
 Because of time to draw the item and check, the miliseconds aren't 100% the same.
-It's still within the same second.
+It's still within the same second.\
+-Malwarebytes thinks it's malware that the AI part of malwarebytes uses to flag it leading to "Malware.AI.#####".
+This is a false positive that comes and goes because of how pyinstaller bundles dependencies.
+[Link](https://forums.malwarebytes.com/topic/272383-malwarebytes-is-flagging-python-exes-created-using-pyinstaller/)

 # How to Build <h8>